The effects of draw restrictions on knockout tournaments: The rules of the UEFA Europa League

 To understand the effects of the association constraint, three alternatives to draw a knockout tournament with 32 teams are considered: \begin{itemize} \item \emph{Method $\emptyset$}: there are no restrictions in the draw due to the associations of the teams. \item \emph{Method 32}: two teams from the same association cannot be drawn against each other in the Round of 32. \item \emph{Method 16}: two teams from the same association can be drawn against each other neither in the Round of 32 nor in the Round of 16. \end{itemize} The three options will be evaluated first in a simple mathematical model, followed by a simulation based on the historical results of the UEFA Europa League.

-Even though the Europa League is a less prestigious competition than the UEFA Champions League, we think it provides a better starting point to study the role of draw constraints in knockout tournaments because of the following reasons: \begin{enumerate} \item Clubs from a small set of national associations have played in the final more frequently compared to the Champions League, see Table~\ref{Table1}. \item A knockout tournament with 32 teams offers more opportunities to use an association constraint---in the Champions League, four teams from the same country may play in the quarterfinals, the second round of the knockout phase. \end{enumerate}
+Even though the Europa League is a less prestigious competition compared to the UEFA Champions League, we think it provides a better starting point to study the role of draw restrictions because a knockout tournament with 32 teams offers more opportunities to use an association constraint.
+In particular, the rules of the Champions League allow since the 2015/16 season \citep[Article~3.08]{UEFA2015a} that five teams from the same country play in the quarterfinals, the second round of the knockout phase, when the association constraint cannot be satisfied.
+Furthermore, even if a valid assignment exists under the association constraint, this restriction may severely reduce the number of feasible pairings.
+For example, three English and three Spanish teams played in the quarterfinals of the 2021/22 Champions League, hence, the association constraint would have reduced the number of solutions by 60\% from $7 \times 5 \times 3 = 105$ to $42$.\footnote{~The number of cases when two English teams play against each other is $3 \times 5 \times 3 = 45$ as they come from a set of three teams and the remaining six teams should be matched.
+Analogously, there are $45$ cases when two Spanish teams are paired.
+The sum is $90$, however, $3 \times 3 \times 3 = 27$ among them contain matches between both English and Spanish teams.
+Thus, the number of valid assignments is $105 - 2 \times 45 + 27 = 42$.}